Skip to main content

 pragma-os uses Clerk for user authentication.
 When you run pragma auth login, you authenticate through a secure browser flow.
 Your credentials are never stored in plaintext.
 Provider credentials (like GCP service accounts) are managed separately and securely within the platform.
 See Authentication for details.

-When a resource operation fails, pragma-os captures the failure details and moves the event to a dead letter queue after retries are exhausted.
-This prevents cascading failures while preserving context for debugging.
+When a resource operation fails, pragma-os retries it automatically.
+If retries are exhausted, the failure details are preserved for debugging.
 You can inspect failures, fix the root cause, and retry.
+Resources stuck in processing state are automatically detected and recovered.
 See the Error Recovery guide for the full workflow.

 Email [email protected] for assistance.
 Beta participants also have access to a private Slack channel for faster response times.